thecppzoo/zoo/design/AnyContainer.md

 Since this implementation of `any` is header only, and that `any` does not make assumptions about the members of the policy type, users can downgrade the `any` interface by not providing parts of it and not use the features where they are required.
 For example, the user may not implement `move` operations if it is not going to use move-constructions, assignments or swapping.

 The value builders may restrict implicitly the universe of types suitable for that `any` variant.
 For example, if the template `Policy::Builder` only works with `int`, `double`; then those would be the only types of values that the variant `any` could contain.

+## Changes under consideration

+1. Using the CRTP on the cases where `AnyContainer` methods return an `AnyContainer`, to help inheritance of `AnyContainer`
+2. Not requiring `Policy::MemoryLayout` and `Policy::Builder<T>` to be trivially destructible

 ## Summary